Scutellaria drummondii vs Scutellaria wrightii

 Thanks, this helps a lot!

-Posted by joefry about 2 years ago
+Posted by joefry over 2 years ago

 You're welcome @joefry!
 I'm glad this came in handy

-Posted by arnanthescout almost 2 years ago
+Posted by arnanthescout over 2 years ago

 Thank you for this!

-Posted by atlasmira over 1 year ago
+Posted by atlasmira about 2 years ago

 This is terrific!
 Thank you.
 I have been scratching my head over these two species for some time and your post really clarifies things.

-Posted by etlebsack about 1 year ago
+Posted by etlebsack over 1 year ago

 Note: When one gets into the Rolling and High Plains area, you get a very similar species to Scutellaria wrightii, known as Scutellaria resinosa.
 They are apparently largely allopatric (ranges don't overlap) and can be only distinguished through careful study of the minute hairs on the stems and calyx (see Flora of North Central Texas for key and some discussion).